Jacques-Constantin Périer

-Jacques-Constantin Périer (Paris, November 2, 1742 – 1818) was a self-taught French engineer and businessman who, with his brother, founded the Compagnie des eaux de Paris doing a period of great stock market speculation under Louis XVI.
+Jacques-Constantin Périer (Paris, November 2, 1742 – 1818) was a self-taught French engineer and businessman who, with his brother, founded the Compagnie des eaux de Paris during a period of great stock market speculation under Louis XVI.
 He is known for having introduced James Watt's steam engine to France in 1779 and for having built the first double-acting engine in 1789, only six years after Watt thanks to the intercession of Agustín de Betancourt during a visit to Watt's Albion Mills.

 Early life

 Périer's father Joseph-Constantin Périer was Receiver general of the domains and woods of the district of Alençon.
 His first invention was a centrifugal pump, under a patent granted by the Duke of Chartres and the Duke of Orleans.

 Paris water supply

 With his brother Auguste Charles, also a businessman, Périer was granted Royal letters patent to erect steam engines to pump water from the Seine and install a network of pipes for distributing it to customers, as was being done in London.
-He obtained the concession in 7 February 1777 and founded the ‘Compagnie des Eaux a Paris’ on 27 Aug.
+He obtained the concession on 7 February 1777 and founded the ‘Compagnie des Eaux a Paris’ on 27 Aug.
 1778.